gojuno/minimock/README.md

 ## Usage

 ```
- minimock \[-i source.interface\] \[-o output/dir/or/file.go\] \[-g\]
+ minimock [-i source.interface] [-o output/dir/or/file.go] [-g]
   -g	don't put go:generate instruction into the generated code
+  -h	show this help message
   -i string
     	comma-separated names of the interfaces to mock, i.e fmt.Stringer,io.Reader
-    	use io.* notation to generate mocks for all interfaces in the io package (default "*")
+    	use io.* notation to generate mocks for all interfaces in the "io" package (default "*")
   -o string
-    	destination file name or directory to put the generated mocks in,
+    	comma-separated destination file names or packages to put the generated mocks in,
-    	by default the generated mock is placed in the source package
+    	by default the generated mock is placed in the source package directory
 ```

 Let's say we have the following interface declaration in github.com/gojuno/minimock/tests package: